 Library Board approved June 1, 2011.
-Revised February 15, 2012
+Revised February 15, 2012.
+Revised February 24, 2015.

-- Food and drink are allowed in all Library facilities except in the following designated areas:
+G. Food and drink are allowed in all Library facilities except in the following designated areas:

 Silent Reading Room in the Main Library

 Archives and Special Collections in the Main Library

 Food should not be eaten while using a Library computer.
 Covered drinks only are permitted near computers.
 In the event that equipment or materials are damaged because of food or drink, or if the food or drink being consumed is disturbing other customers because of mess or odor, staff will ask the customer to take their food or drink out of the Library.
 Customers are expected to clean up after themselves and immediately to report accidents to staff.
 Group meals and food delivery are not allowed in public areas except for prearranged and approved meetings in public meeting spaces.

 H. Weapons such as explosives, firearms, knives, look-alike weapons, or any other objects that can reasonably be considered as weapons, are not permitted on Library property or at any Library-related events.

 I. Use of alcohol, tobacco, and illegal drugs on Library property is not permitted.
 Alcohol only is permitted at prearranged and approved meetings and events in public meeting spaces.